splunk/public-o11y-docs/admin/notif-services/jira.rst

 =================================================================================================

 ..
-  once the detector docs are migrated - this step may be covered in those docs and can be removed from these docs. below link to :ref:`detectors` and :ref:`receiving-notifications` instead once docs are migrated
+  once the detector docs are migrated - this step may be covered in those docs and can be removed from these docs. below link to :ref:`detectors` and :ref:`receiving-notifications` instead once docs are migrated.
+(Where are the docs migrating to exactly???)

 To add a Jira integration as a detector alert recipient in Observability Cloud: